Connor-GH/fetchme/README.md

 # Configuration
 - configuration is done in the provided config.mk. the instructions are given in the file.

-# Dependencies:
+# Mandatory Dependencies:
-- clang or gcc (debugging requires clang and cppcheck; optionally requires valgrind, gdb, etc)
+- clang or gcc

+# Optional Dependencies

+[Debugging]
+- cppcheck, valgrind, gdb, etc

 [Resolution detection]
 - libx11